The City of New York vs. Homer Simpson: Plot

 When the family arrives in Manhattan, they decide to split up.
 Upon arrival at his car, Homer discovers it has been issued many parking tickets and has been wheel clamped.
-While waiting for a parking officer to come and remove the clamp, Homer gets given some change by passers and decides to get himself a pizza but doesn't want to leave his car in case he misses the officer.
-He asks for a street vendor to go and get him a pizza but he tells Homer that he will only sell him khlav kalash (a fictionalized kebab served on a stick), after which Homer purchases from him several cans of crab juice to wash off the taste of khlav kalash from his mouth, and now needs to urinate, but is afraid to leave his car behind.
-He attempts to urinate in a mail box but is quickly stopped by a mail man; eventually several hours later it becomes too much and he rushes into the restroom at the South Tower's indoor observation deck, but discovers that it is out of order and locked so he must use the one at the top of the North Tower.
-He quickly gets back into the lift and races back to the ground before racing from the South Tower to the North Tower and then races up in the lift to the top of the tower, instantly feeling much much better after urinating.
-Unfortunately, for Homer while he is in the rest room the officer arrives and Homer seeing him issue another ticket as no one was present lets out an extremely loud “D’OH”.
-To his extreme frustration, this now adds a further $250 to the fine that he needs to pay.
+While waiting for a parking officer to come and remove the clamp, Homer buys khlav kalash (an unidentifiable kebab served on a stick) and several cans of crab juice (in order to wash away the taste) from a street vendor.
+Needing to urinate but afraid to leave the car behind, Homer rushes into the restroom at the South Tower's indoor observation deck, but discovers that it is out of order and locked so he must use the one at the top of the North Tower.
+While he is in the restroom, the officer arrives and issues another parking ticket as no one was present.
 Meanwhile, the rest of the family tours the Statue of Liberty, Little Italy, Chinatown, and the Empire State Building.
 Bart leaves the group to visit the offices of Mad magazine, and is in awe when he sees Alfred E. Neuman.
 The family attends a Broadway musical about the Betty Ford Clinic, and then takes a carriage through Central Park to where they are planning to meet Homer.